campaignmonitor/createsend-python/README.md

 There is some testing available to test this wrapper against different versions of Python with [tox](https://tox.wiki/).

-Here are the commands to get that runnning:
+Here are the commands to get that running:
 ```
 > pip install tox
 > tox